 2: Key emotional triggers

-For retail and ecommerce marketers, your marketing and product messaging should utilize emotional triggers that connect to your customers’ buying decisions.
+For retail and ecommerce marketers, your marketing and product messaging should utilise emotional triggers that connect to your customers’ buying decisions.

-Here are 10 key emotional drivers of buying behavior:
+Here are 10 key emotional drivers of buying behaviour:

 - Fear (negative)

 - Competition (negative)

 - Instant gratification (positive)

 - Leadership (positive)

 Narratives that initially generate negative emotions need to ultimately result in a positive emotional takeout.